 John also stresses the importance of ‘decreasing your footprint’ which means lowering your profile, blending into your environment, trying not to stand out.
 His advice is not to carry a bright bag or wear a multi-coloured shirt and shorts like a typical tourist.
 He suggests thinking carefully about wearing jewellery or even a modestly priced watch.
 In some countries, they could be seen as flaunting your wealth and make you a target.

 This kind of thinking applies to everyone, but particularly if you’re working with a client as part of an executive protection (EP) unit, doing prior preparation is essential.
 Conduct a risk assessment and see if the client is at risk of kidnap and if so, how you’re going to mitigate this.
 It might include creating alternate routes or increasing the numbers within the EP team.
-In high risk cases, you might even organise a counter-attack team or law enforcement as an add-on.
+In light of how many people are held captive each year, especially in high-risk cases, you might even organise a counter-attack team or law enforcement as an add-on.

-‘If we get into a volatile situation in a hostile region, we look for combat indicators which might include a decrease in activity.
+‘If we get into a volatile situation in a hostile region, we look for combat indicators which might include decrease inactivity.
 This is where a busy area suddenly has nothing going on, or people start to avoid eye contact.
-If you’re escorting a journalist, for instance, somewhere like Syria or Iraq and driving into a town you see the shutters going down, you’d start thinking something’s up.
+If you’re escorting a journalist, for instance, somewhere like Syria or Iraq, and driving into a town you see the shutters going down, you’d start thinking something’s up.
 The spidey sense is tingling, and you get that gut feeling that something’s not right.
 It doesn’t just happen in the movies.
 It happens in real life.’

 ‘During training, we talk about rescue and recovery of hostages.
 One of our instructors spent many years in a counter-terrorism unit and has a vast amount of experience and knowledge in hostage recovery.
 He discusses this at length.